Niina Ning Zhang: Education and career

 Zhang obtained her M.A. degree in linguistics from Shanghai International Studies University, Ph.D. degrees in linguistics from Shanghai International Studies University and, in 1997, from the University of Toronto, Canada.

 In 1997-2003, she was a researcher in Zentrum für Allgemeine Sprachwissenschaft (ZAS).
 Now she is a professor of the Institute of Linguistics, National Chung Cheng University.
-She has also taught linguistic courses in Guangxi Normal University, Shanghai International Studies University, University of Toronto, and Humboldt-Universitaet zu Berlin.
+She has also taught linguistic courses in Shanghai International Studies University, University of Toronto, and Humboldt-Universitaet zu Berlin.

-In 2009, she was awarded the Young Scholar Award from Academia Sinica, Taiwan.

 Her research specialty is formal syntax, especially the syntax of coordinate constructions.
 In her book Coordination in Syntax (2010 Cambridge University Press), she argues for four radical claims: (1) conjuncts are syntactically asymmetrical; (2) there is no independent syntactic category for coordinators; (3) Ross's (1967) Coordinate Structure Constraint is not a construction-specific syntactic constraint; (4) Across-The-Board Movement does not exist.

+In her book Coordinate Structures (2023 Cambridge University Press), she further claims that the syntax of coordination and modification, the two types of non-argument relation, can be unified: they both have a categoryless functional element.
+She also identifies the linker position of coordinators and shared properties of coordinators and modification markers.
+She proposes the formulations of various coordinate constructions, including different types of the across-the-board constructions.